rmorabia/radhika.dev/src/posts/how-i-learn.md

 The answer is not to just build things.
 The advice to "scratch your own itch" is an extremely different personality type than I have.

 I have no motivation to build things from scratch.
 I didn't get into programming to build the things I never had.
-When I've tried to fight my instincts and just do this because it was more "imressive", I got extremely frustrated with the amount of pre-work that went into getting the app idea coherent (design, writing, etc.) before I could even get to the software design.
+When I've tried to fight my instincts and just do this because it was more "impressive", I got extremely frustrated with the amount of pre-work that went into getting the app idea coherent (design, writing, etc.) before I could even get to the software design.

 I'm not really an "explorer-type" either.
 I don't like reading about new technologies without any practical usage at the end.
 I don't like learning technology for the sake of learning a technology.